bradhowes/Knob/README.md

 * Moving vertically up will increase the knob's value
 * Moving vertically down will decrease the knob's value
-* Moving horizontally does not affect the value but it does alter the `touchSensitivity` value that is used to generate updates to the control's `value`, and the further away a touch moves horizontally from the center, the more sensitive the vertical movements become -- one must move larger vertical distances to achieve the same value change.
+* Moving horizontally does not affect the value but it does alter the `touchSensitivity` value that is used to generate updates to the control's `value`, and the further away a touch moves horizontally from the center, the less sensitive the vertical movements become -- one must move larger vertical distances to achieve the same value change.

 # SwiftUI Support